dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 Some information could be easily gathered by extending our TestReporter located in the core of our ePages selenium framework.
 Thus, we created a writer that could ouput log files containing single-line JSON test objects with the following fields: browser, pos, result, timestamp, test, class, method, runtime and the stacktrace.

-All other fields cannot be derieved from our test suite itself and therefore need to be enriched at the proccessing step in the pipeline.
+All other fields cannot be derived from our test suite itself and therefore need to be enriched at the processing step in the pipeline.
 We will discuss these ingredients of the test object in the following logstash chapter.

 ### Part 2: Set up Elasticsearch using Docker and CircleCi